 The minimum distance between caravans, which are separately occupied, shall be 6 metres, measured from the exterior cladding of the caravan.
+For caravans with aluminium exteriors this 6 metre spacing may be reduced to 5 metres.
 No caravan shall be less than 2 metres from a road.

-Some intrusions into the 6 metre space are permissible:
+Some intrusions into the 6 (or 5) metre space are permissible:

-- porches by up to one metre if they are of the open type; - an awning may intrude provided there is a clear space of 3 metres, the awning is not opposite another awning and it is not used for sleeping accommodation; - eaves, drain pipes and bay windows may extend into the 6 metre space provided the total distance between the extremities of 2 adjacent units is not less than 5.25 metres; - ramps for the disabled, verandas and stairs provided they still leave a clear space of 4.5 metres.
+- porches by up to one metre if they are of the open type; - an awning may intrude provided there is a clear space of 3 metres, the awning is not opposite another awning and it is not used for sleeping accommodation; - eaves, drain pipes and bay windows may extend into the 6 (or 5) metre space provided the total distance between the extremities of 2 adjacent units is not less than 4.5 metres: - ramps for the disabled, verandas and stairs provided they still leave a clear space of 4.5 metres (3.5 metres in the case of aluminium clad caravans with 5 metre spacing).
 Verandas and stairs must not be enclosed or opposite a similar structure to the next caravan.
 Where there are two disabled persons' ramps provided to separate caravans opposite and facing one another, they may leave a lesser clear space than 4.5 metres as long as the ramps are non-combustible. - a garage, shed or covered storage space if of non-combustible materials (including non-combustible roofs) and there is sufficient space around them for means of escape in case of fire.
 Windows in these structures shall not face towards neighbouring units on either side.
-Carports and covered walkways are not permissible even if non-combustible. - vehicles may be parked between units provided the door to the caravan is not obstructed and there is a clear space of 3 metres from an adjoining unit. - plastic or wooden boats shall not be parked between units.
+Carports and covered walkways are not permissible even if non-combustible. - plastic or wooden boats shall not be parked between units.